edennegussie/CRL-back/README.md

 # Crime Resource Locator (CRL) Backend

-A Node.js Express API backend for the Crime Resource Locator application, providing access to crime-related support resources and services.
+A Node.js Express API backend with PstgresSQL for the Crime Resource Locator application, providing access to crime-related support resources and services.

 ## 🚀 Features